prebid/prebid.github.io/dev-docs/pb7-notes.md

 ## Regulatory and consent strings

 TCF1 is no longer supported by the Consent Management (GDPR) module.
 The Consent Management USP module now defaults to framework 'iab' and will work without configuration if installed and a functioning `__uspapi()` exists on the page.
-It will also set ortb2.regs.ext.gpc to 1 if GPC headers indicate the user has opted out, and the third character of the [US Privacy string](https://github.com/InteractiveAdvertisingBureau/USPrivacy/blob/master/CCPA/US%20Privacy%20String.md) will not be changed, but publishers may choose to have the string Prebid.js sees affected by GPC headers.

 ## First Party Data